osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Invitation.md

 State | InvitationStates | Invitation state.
 Can be None (0), InvitationEmailSent (1), InvitationAccepted (2).
 TenantId | string | ID of the Tenant the invitation belongs to.
 UserId | Guid | ID of the User whom the invitation was issued to.
-IdentityProviderId | Guid | ID of the Identity Provider that must be used to accept the invitation.
+IdentityProviderId | Guid | ID of the identity provider that must be used to accept the invitation.

 ### Serialized model